codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-scripts.md

 ## Triggering builds with the Codemagic REST API

 The Codemagic REST API is used in a white label workflow to trigger builds for each unique client version you need to build.
-When triggering a build you can pass environment variables which identify a specific client, so their unique assets can be downloaded and used for the build.
+When triggering a build, you can pass environment variables which identify a specific client so their unique assets can be downloaded and used for the build.
 It can be as simple as passing the ID number associated with the client.

 To trigger a build using the Codemagic REST API you need your API access token, the application id, and the workflow id.